mhdshabeer/Trading-Buddy-AI-Assistant/README.md

 - **Queue-based journaling.** Trades are processed one at a time through a queue, preventing overlapping journal prompts when multiple trades close in quick succession.
 - **Dual storage.** PostgreSQL for structured analytics, Notion for a human-readable journal.
 Each serves a different purpose rather than duplicating the same one.
 - **Persistent trade tracking.** Processed ticket IDs and the Telegram update offset are both persisted to disk, so a restart never replays old trades or old messages.
+- **MCP over plain function calls.** Everything here runs in a single process, so direct function calls between the orchestrator and each integration would have worked fine and added less overhead.
+MCP was used anyway, on purpose, because the goal of this project was to actually build and understand a modular, tool-calling agent architecture rather than take the shortest path to a working bot.
+- **PostgreSQL over SQLite.** For a single-user local journal, SQLite would have been the lighter, more obvious choice, no server process, no connection management.
+PostgreSQL was chosen instead to get hands-on with a real relational database: roles and permissions (used directly for the read-only analytics role), proper typed columns, and a setup that carries over cleanly if the system ever needs concurrent access or moves to the cloud.

 ---